-Storage: Store in a dark, dry place at room temperature.
-Keep out of reach of children.
+Storage: Store in a cool, dark and dry place out of reach of children.

 Astaxanthine is a dark red pigment produced by the microalga Haematococcus pluvialis.
 The extraordinary properties of astaxanthin enable the algae to survive for more than 40 years without food and water, even if exposed to sun light and intense heat.

 Astaxanthin accumulates in the marine food chains, ending up in relatively high quantities in fish (salmon) and lobster, giving the meat a pink colour.
 Salmon and lobster are our main natural sources of astaxanthin.

 Scientists believe it's the high concentration of astaxanthin in the muscles that form an essential contribution to the salmon's ability to perform the annual spawn runs to the upstream spawning grounds.
 During these runs incredible obstacles and hindrances have to be overwon.
 Imagine a six feet male adult swimming for weeks against high waves and strong currents, climbing angainst waterfalls that may be dozens of meters high, reaching a destination hundreds of kilometers upstreams?
 Even maintaining such a physical exercise for a short period would lead to severe oxidative damage of the muscle tissue.
 Due to the high concentrations of astaxanthin in the muscles, salmons are able to make these runs and perform beyond our imagination.

 You may want to include natural astaxanthin in your daily nutrition, by consuming wild salmon on regular basis.
 Please be aware nearly all so-called Norwegian (or Atlantic) salmon is cultured artificially, using feed with synthetic astaxanthin added to colour the meat pink.
 Cultured salmon is not a good source of natural astaxanthin!